 Shoo!
 Shoo!
 Using his fists, he begins throwing laser beams to any unknown creature in his path.

 “Stop.
 You can’t do that in a store.”
-I say through gritted teeth.
+I say.

 Shoo!
 Shoo!
 His arms were flying forward.
 Eyes narrowed, and with a scrunched nose, he flings another beam.
 Except this was a big one.
 Standing in front of us was an older lady.
 I’m not one to judge, but she looks like she eats kids for breakfast.
 Not exactly the person you’d want to throw supersonic laser beams toward.